JOIN US: VIRTUAL BRIEFING FOR SMALL BUSINESS

 We’re calling for policymakers to:

-1. Stop tech monopolies, like Amazon, from cornering the online market by breaking them up and regulating them.
+1. Stop monopolies from cornering the online market by breaking them up and regulating them.

 2. Block dominant corporations from engaging in abusive tactics by making our antitrust laws stronger and easier to enforce.